YonSci/MLProjectStructure/README.md

-# Creating a Machine Learning Project with Cookiecutter and GitHub
+# Creating a Machine Learning Project with Cookiecutter, Git, VScode and GitHub

 Welcome!
 In this tutorial, you'll learn how to jump-start your machine learning projects using [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/).
 We'll generate a clean, standardized project structure and then connect it with GitHub for version control and collaboration.